Mondays 12:30-4pm, Henderson 217 - please arrange by appt due to high volume :)

-Dr. Taylor’s research focuses on the relationship between humans and animals, with a topical focus on horses and animal domestication, and a technical emphasis on archaeozoology, archaeological science, and emerging technologies.
+Dr. Taylor’s research focuses on the relationship between humans and animals, with a topical focus on horses and animal domestication, and a technical emphasis on archaeozoology, glacial archaeology, archaeological science, and emerging technologies.
 He has ongoing field projects in the Great Plains and the American Southwest as well as Mongolia and the Steppes of Central Asia.
 He also conducts museum collections research in China, Australia, and South America.

 Graduate Studies Information